statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 # Intro

-ForceMove is a state-channel protocol, designed to be a simple as possible.
+ForceMove is a state-channel protocol, designed to be as simple as possible.
 A set of participants exchanging states in private, which determine some outcome of the state channel.
 An adjudicator, in the form of a smart contract, enforces the outcome on a blockchain, which would typically involve some financial transaction.
 As such, the participants wish for the system to protect against malicious actors that try to prevent the most fair outcome from being recorded on-chain.